Thank you for visiting our website and showing interest in this page.

 What is a service like?

-In our Sunday morning services you will find something for everyone, both new visitors and regular members.
+In our Sunday morning service you will find something for everyone, both new visitors and regular members.

 Occasionally , we have informal cafe-style worship where everyone remains seated at their tables and there is an informal discussion instead of a sermon.

 There’s no pressure to take part.
 We’re very happy for you to come along and see what worshiping here is like.
 If anything seems unfamiliar, feel free to ask the welcome team member on duty at the door, or someone sitting nearby.

 How long are your services?

 Our Sunday morning service usually lasts around an hour and you are invited to stay for coffee and a chat afterwards.

 Most people find their first visit to church more informal than they expected.
 We’re a friendly group of people, and our services are set up so you can relax and get to know us as a church. at 11.00am, Service sheets are provided when there are hymns that are not in the books, or there are prayers that you are invited to join in with.

 Sharing bread and wine is an important part of our church community.
 It reminds us what Jesus did for us.
 We currently have Communion once a month.
 The bread and wine are served to you in your seat. water and gluten-free wafers are offered, as well as non-alcoholic wine and bread

 Everyone is invited to the Lord’s table – no-one is excluded, it’s His table, not the church’s – but you can ask for a prayer or blessing instead if you prefer – please just ask when you arrive in the church.